Hawkynt/C--FrameworkExtensions/CONTRIBUTING.md

 * Every referenced assembly/package should have its own project/assembly
 * Use folders for every part of the namespace
 * Every file in there should have a name that is build like this: "**Type**.cs"
-* The namespace in the files is always the same namespace as the original type is in
 * The classname is always "**Type**Extensions".
 The class is always "internal/public static partial", thus allowing us to extend it further in a given project by adding another partial class with the same name
 * All public methods must be static
-* The first parameter of all "public" methods must be the type itself and is called "**@this**" or alternatively "*This*" (only for old legacy code)
 * For extensions to static classes like "Math" or "Activator", there is no "This"-parameter
 * Get a test for your contribution under "Tests" following the examples already in place